The ultimate guide to process factory performance

 Another word for speed (as it relates to a supply chain) is throughput, or the pace at which profit flows through the supply chain.

 Sales and marketing have a lot to do with this.
-Selling a widget for many times it’s cost is always a great way to fulfill the need for speed!
+Selling many widgets for many times their cost is always a great way to fulfil the need for speed!
 Hence, effective communication through a comprehensive S&OP system is vital.

-There are also a number of operational leverage points within the supply chain that help the sales and marketing guys increase speed.
+The S&OP process can be used to monitor the impact of changes at 4 operational leverage points within the supply chain that help the sales and marketing guys increase speed.

 1 - Lead Time Reduction

-Lead times can be reduced in one of 3 ways;
+Lead times can be reduced in 3 ways:

-- Pipeline De-coupling – strategic, demand-driven inventory buffers can be used to decouple parts of a pipeline, so increasing inventory turns and reducing the leadtimes as seen by the customer.
+- Pipeline De-coupling – strategic, demand-driven inventory buffers can be used to achieve a combined benefit of decoupling parts of a pipeline, increasing inventory turns and reducing the leadtimes as seen by the customer.
 This approach can reduce inventory by up to 30% for make-to-stock positions.
 Refer to What is the demand driven approach to inventory buffer sizing? for more details on how to set up these strategic inventory buffers.

-- Supply Frequency– complex processing factories are now using a fixed-cycle-variable-volume load leveling technique, called a Product Wheels, to optimise order sizes, increase order frequencies and reduce lead times.
+- Supply Frequency– complex processing factories are now using a fixed-cycle-variable-volume load levelling technique, called a Product Wheels, to optimise order sizes, increase order frequencies and reduce lead times.
 The Product Wheel design process is used to make run length vs inventory vs lead time vs factory capacity trade-offs.
-See How to design a process factory that fits into a complex supply chain for more information on Product Wheels.
+See 7 essentials of a process factory scheduling cycle below, for more information on Product Wheels.

 2 - Delivery Performance